Ministry of Defence

 John Sharpey

 Commander, H.M.S.
 "Gaillardia", Royal Navy.
 Died 22nd March 1918.
 Aged 36.
-Employed as a Planter on the Devon Estate.
-Son of Sir Edward Sharpey Schafer, F.R.S., and Maud Schafer, of North Berwick; husband of Ruth Bateman-Champain (formerly Schafer) of Greystones, Shanklin, Isle of Wight.
+Employed as a Planter by Devon Estates (Malacca) Ltd. Son of Sir Edward Sharpey Schafer, F.R.S., and Maud Schafer, of North Berwick; husband of Ruth Bateman-Champain (formerly Schafer) of Greystones, Shanklin, Isle of Wight.
 Served in H.M.S.
 King George V. for the greater part of the war, was at Jutland, and was specially lent for the surveying operations for the North Sea minefield.
 No known grave.
 Commemorated on CHATHAM NAVAL MEMORIAL, Kent.
 Panel 27.

 Extract from de Ruvigny's Roll of Honour 1914-18 - Part Five - Page 148: